ahmedsadeque/statistical-inference-for-biology/_episodes/01-introduction.md

 - "Novel technologies produce data in great complexity and scale, requiring more sophisticated understanding of statistics."
 ---
-Technologically changes in biomedical research drive data production in greater quantity and complexity.
+In many fields of science, we require statistics to interpret our data.
+Biomedical research is no different and requires a data driven approach.
+In last decade or so technological changes in biomedical research have driven data production at a much greater quantity and complexity.
 High-throughput technologies, such as sequencing technologies, produce data whose size and complexity require sophisticated statistical skills to avoid being fooled by patterns arising by chance.
 In the past researchers would measure, for example, the transcription levels of a single gene of interest.
 Now it is possible to measure all genes at once, often 20,000 or more depending on the organism.
-Technological advances like these have driven a change from hypothesis to discovery-driven research.
+Technological advances like these have driven a change from hypothesis to data-driven research.
 This means that statistics and data analysis in the life sciences are more important than ever.

 This lesson will introduce the statistical concepts and data analysis skills